FluffyLabs/sui-press3/cli/README.md

 bun run press3 index --output dist/search-index.json
 ```

+### Command Details

+**init** - Complete initialization workflow that:
+- Builds and deploys the frontend to Walrus
+- Builds and publishes the Move smart contract to SUI
+- Registers the homepage with the Walrus blob
+- Saves configuration (package ID, Press3 object ID, Walrus blob ID) to a log file

+**retrieve** - Downloads a blob from Walrus by blob ID.
+If `--output` is specified, saves to a file; otherwise prints to stdout.

 Each command logs its actions.
-The `contract` command is fully implemented and can publish Move packages to SUI networks.
+The `contract` and `init` commands are fully implemented and can publish Move packages to SUI networks.

 ## Configuration